9 expert-approved ways to prevent overheating in homes as summers get hotter in the UK

 These conditions can be managed by:

-- planting foliage and vegetation
+- Planting foliage and vegetation

-- having open water to enhance evaporative cooling
+- Having open water to enhance evaporative cooling

-- using lighter colours on hard surfaces — avoiding large areas of patio in dark colours, adjacent to glazing, for instance.
+- Using lighter colours on hard surfaces – avoiding large areas of patio in dark colours, adjacent to glazing, for instance.

-It's worth noting that air conditioning is a large-scale solution in urban areas and if you have photovoltaic panels on your roof the cooling could be seen as ‘free’.
+It's worth noting that air conditioning is a large-scale solution in urban areas and if you have solar photovoltaic panels on your roof the cooling could be seen as ‘free’.

 However, the result of cooling inside is that the waste heat is exhausted to the outside.
 The air temperature then rises and adds to the ‘urban heat island’ effect.